 Half Dome is Yosemite’s most famous icon.
 Rising 4,800 feet above the valley floor, photograph it from the viewpoints sprinkled throughout Yosemite (you can see it from everywhere!), hike to the top, or even rock climb up the face of Half Dome.

 Photo credit: Mike Wooldridge

 Proudly sitting on the other side of Yosemite Valley from Half Dome is El Capitan.
 This massive rock is a playground for rock climbers.
-El Capitan made it on the news earlier this year when Alex Honnold became the first person to free climb it without a rope.
+El Capitan made it on the news in 2017 when Alex Honnold became the first person to free climb it without a rope.